-GENERIC NAME: Steroid and antibiotic eye drops
+GENERIC NAME: Steroid and antibiotic eye drops and ointments

 Hydrocortisone/neomycin/polymixin B; loteprednol/tobramycin; prednisolone/gentamycin; prednisolone/sulfacetamide; hydrocortisone /neomycin/bacitracin/ polymyxin B